-When she learned that she was HIV-positive, she went to the library.
-The first book she saw, right at eye level, was In the Absence of Angels, by Elizabeth Glaser.
-After reading the book, everything changed for my family.
+“When Suzan learned that she was HIV-positive, she went to the library.
+The first book she saw, right at eye level, was Elizabeth Glaser’s biography In the Absence of Angels,” said Clay.
+“After reading the book, everything changed for our family.
 Suddenly we knew there was an organization that could help.
-An organization funding research dedicated to children with HIV.
-They were there to support us and educate us and fight for us.
-And it gave us the courage to fight as well.
+They were there to support us, educate us, and fight for us.
+And it gave us the courage to fight as well.”

 Despite facing stigma and discrimination, the Merediths decided to go public with their family’s HIV status and reached out the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) to join its mission to end AIDS in children.

 “It was a tough decision to come out about our HIV-status, but one that we have never regretted,” said Suzan.
 “Our family, friends, and community have been extremely supportive.
 And thanks to the hard work of advocates like Elizabeth Glaser, we were able to get the medicines we needed for our whole family to stay healthy.
 We are truly blessed.”

 In 2006, the Merediths decided to adopt an HIV-positive boy from Ethiopia.
 Yonas was four years old when he joined the Meredith family.